ni/nimi-python/docs/nidigital/enums.rst

         A digital state of V (compare high or low, not midband; store results from capture functionality if configured).
-This state should not be used with WriteStatic(PinState).